prakharmrsl/easypcceo.github.io/pages/how-much-should-you-spend-gaming-pc.md

 ## How Much Should You Spend to Game in 4K?
 ![4k gaming setup](/img/how-much-should-you-spend-gaming-pc/4k-setup.jpg){: .img-right .img-small}

-Gaming in 4K is like cocaine; I wouldn’t know what either feels like, but I'm sure if I tried it, I'd be hooked.
+[Gaming in 4K](https://www.wepc.com/tips/1080p-vs-4k-gaming/){: target="_blank"} is like cocaine; I wouldn’t know what either feels like, but I'm sure if I tried it, I'd be hooked.

 For real though, 4K gaming is an amazing experience reserved for only the wealthiest of the wealthy, that is if you want a truly seamless experience.